 What is student loan default?

-Student loan default is when your student loan goes unpaid for a number of months.
-When you fail to make a payment on your student loan by the payment due date, your loan moves into delinquent status.
-At that point, your student loan will remain delinquent until you pay the amount you owe, you qualify for deferment or forbearance or you change your repayment plan.
+Student loan default is when your student loan goes unpaid for several months.
+When you fail to pay your student loan by the due date, your loan becomes delinquent.
+At that point, your student loan will remain delinquent until you pay the amount you owe, qualify for deferment or forbearance or change your repayment plan.

 Once your student loan payment is at least 90 days late, your loan servicer will report your delinquency to the three credit bureaus — Experian, Equifax and TransUnion.